Banner

 Body

-The City of Santa Barbara Parks and Recreation Department is working in partnership with the California Coastal Conservancy and Chumash community members to develop conceptual design plans for the redevelopment of Ambassador Park to celebrate and honor Chumash cultural heritage and improve access and usage of the park.
+The City of Santa Barbara Parks and Recreation Department is working in partnership with the California State Coastal Conservancy and Chumash community members to develop plans for the redevelopment of Ambassador Park to celebrate and honor Chumash cultural heritage and improve access and usage of the park.
 Design elements are based on site location and environmental and cultural resource constraints.
-The draft conceptual plan seeks to maintain openness, enhance views, foster passive recreational uses through walking paths, provide a gathering place, and promote greater understanding of Chumash history and culture through park elements, interpretive panels and landscaping.
+The draft conceptual plan seeks to maintain openness, enhance views, foster passive recreational use through walking paths, provide a gathering place, and promote greater understanding of Chumash history and culture through park elements, interpretive panels, and landscaping.